• Skip to main content

 I’ll also address here how you put together a list of which agents to query, how many Submissions/how often (and the importance of persistence), what to do when an agent asks for pages, the follow-up, and a few Bewares (aka Run the Other Way If…).

-• Do address to a specific agent, and spell the name correctly.
+- Do address a specific agent, and spell the name correctly

-• Make it like the description on the back of a paperback, or on the inside flap of a hardcover – not more than two paragraphs.
+- Make the entire description like the shortest possible description that might go on the back of your paperback – not more than two paragraphs.

-That’s just the start: like a good novel – and perhaps even more so – a good hook generally gets better with a lot of thought.
-My queries can go through 20 drafts.
+Like a good novel, a good hook generally gets better with a lot of thought.
+A query can go through 20 drafts or more.
 It’s a pain, but it’s necessary pain.

 THE BIO